wasp-os/wasp-os/docs/appguide.rst

 .. note::

-    Applications stored in external FLASH have a greater RAM overhead than applications that are frozen into the WASP binary.
+    Applications stored in external FLASH have a greater RAM overhead than applications that are frozen into the wasp-os binary.
 See next section for additional details.

 To copy your application to the external FLASH try: